 Be sure to arrive on time for class, arriving late disturbs your classmates.
 Do not allow your cell phone to ring during class.
-Disruptive behavior, which includes ringing cell phones, listening to music, text messaging, constant talking, eating food noisily, reading a newspaper will not be tolerated.
+Disruptive behavior, which includes ringing cell phones, listening to music, text messaging, constant talking, eating food noisily, etc. is obviously disrespectful, please don't do it.